5 simple rules to put together an ironclad program

 1. Find a strategic theme

-Choose a theme that resonates with people's interests and concerns.
-Focusing on a unifying topic can make the difference between a mixed success and a record attendance.
+Choose a theme that appeals to people's interests and concerns.
+Focusing on a unifying topic can make all the difference between mixed success and record attendance.

-- Think of a theme that interests, excites, provokes.
+• Think of a theme that interests, excites, provokes.

-- Ask yourself what are the real needs of your target audience to ensure that your conference will address issues that matter now and takes into consideration the needs and objectives of your clientele.
+• Ask yourself what are the real needs of your target audience to ensure that your conference will address issues that matter now and takes into consideration the needs and objectives of your clientele.

-2. Where to find a good theme?
+2. Where can I find a good theme?

 Sources of inspiration are endless.
 Just examine your immediate environment to find interesting ideas, from search engines, blogs, and social media to special issues of trade publications in your industry.